Ruelle's inequality in negative curvature: Introduction

 where $\{\lambda_j(x)\}$ is the set of Lyapunov exponents at $x\in M$ and $\dim(E_{j}(x))$ is the multiplicity of $\lambda_j(x)$.

-Once inequality \eqref{eq:Ruelle} is established, the question about the equality case, known as \emph{Pesin's entropy formula}, arises naturally.
-For $C^{1+\alpha}$-diffeomorphisms F. Ledrappier and L.-S. Young showed in \cite{MR819556} that an $f$-invariant probability measure verifies Pesin's entropy formula if and only if it is absolutely continuous along unstable manifolds (see also \cite{MR0466791}, \cite{MR693976} and \cite{MR743818}).
+Once inequality \ref{eq:Ruelle} is established, the question about the equality case, known as \emph{Pesin's entropy formula}, arises naturally.
+For $C^{1+\alpha}$-diffeomorphisms F. Ledrappier and L.-S. Young showed in \cite{LY} that an $f$-invariant probability measure verifies Pesin's entropy formula if and only if it is absolutely continuous along unstable manifolds (see also \cite{Pesin}, \cite{LS} and \cite{Ledrappier}).

 Surprisingly, Ruelle's inequality can fail to be true on noncompact manifolds.
-To be more precise, in \cite{Riquelme1} we proved that there exist smooth dynamical systems having (arbitrary) positive measure-theoretic entropy whereas the sum of the positive Lyapunov exponents is equal to zero.
-This implies in particular that, even for smooth enough dynamical systems, Ruelle's inequality is not always satisfied when the manifold is not compact.
-Therefore, it becomes an important question to investigate in which (noncompact) manifolds this inequality is verified.
+To be more precise, in \cite{Riquelme1} we proved that there exist smooth dynamical systems having (arbitrary) positive measure-theoretic entropy whereas there are no positive Lyapunov exponents.
+This implies in particular that, even for smooth enough dynamical systems, Ruelle's inequality is not always verified when the manifold is not compact.
+Therefore, it becomes an important question to investigate whether or not this inequality is guaranteed in noncompact situations.

-The aim of this paper is to prove Ruelle's inequality and Pesin's entropy formula for the geodesic flow on the unit tangent bundle of a negatively curved noncompact manifold satisfying reasonable assumptions.
-The necessity of these assumptions will be clarified in the core of the text.
+The aim of this paper is to prove that Ruelle's inequality and Pesin's entropy formula are verified for the geodesic flow on manifolds with negative sectional curvature.
+To be more precise, we show

 \begin{theorem} Let $X$ be a complete Riemannian manifold with dimension at least 2 and pinched negative sectional curvature.
 Assume that the derivatives of the sectional curvature are uniformly bounded.
-Then, for every $(g^{t})$-invariant probability measure $\mu$ on $T^{1}X$, we have
+Then, for every $(g^t)$-invariant probability measure $\mu$ on $T^{1}X$, we have

 \end{theorem}